The Bomber Traverse Map

 I used the 2016 USGS maps because their elevation data is generally more accurate than previous maps, and includes topographic changes caused by glacial recession.
 However, the 2016 maps provide their own challenges and frustrations: many lakes that had been included in older USGS maps are missing, as are many man-made landmarks such as old mine sites.
 And while the 2016 maps do contain more accurate representations of glaciers in their current states, they are already significantly outdated and some glaciers–such as the large, crevasse-riddled Wintergreen Glacier–are missing entirely.

 The Bomber Traverse Map therefore attempts to improve upon the 2016 maps both by adding additional information and by correcting clear mistakes.

 Mapping Glacial Recession in the Talkeetna Mountains

 The topographic data (including glacier boundaries) compiled in the 1950s was used on USGS maps without apparent updates until at least 1994.
-As of this writing in 2017, many mapping applications (including smartphone apps like Gaia GPS) continue to use this data as a base layer.
+Many online and device-based mapping apps continue to use this data as a base layer.
 The Bomber Traverse Map overlays the glacial boundaries recorded around 1950 onto the 2016 maps (and adds glaciers missing from the 2016 maps).